 The movie features a cast that is predominantly white, consistent with traditional casting practices of its time, without intentional race or gender swaps of established roles.
 The narrative focuses on the personal journey of its white male protagonist, and it does not critique traditional identities or incorporate explicit DEI themes as central to its story.

 Groundhog Day does not feature any identifiable LGBTQ+ characters or themes.
-The narrative focuses exclusively on the heterosexual romantic pursuit of the protagonist, Phil Connors, and his personal growth within a time loop, with no elements related to LGBTQ+ identities or experiences.
+The narrative centers on the heterosexual romantic and personal development journey of its main character, Phil Connors, within a time loop.
+Therefore, the film has no direct portrayal of LGBTQ+ individuals or issues, resulting in a net impact of N/A.

 The movie does not contain any action or adventure elements.